 - Repeated gasping or snorting during sleep

-Some people with sleep apnoea may wake up frequently during the night to urinate.
-Those with the condition may have no memory of waking during the night.
+Some people with OSA may wake up frequently during the night to urinate.
+Those with the condition may have no memory of waking.
 This is because the brain often doesn’t wake sufferers fully, but into a much lighter sleep, in order to reopen the airway.
-Due to these frequent interruptions to their sleep, sleep apnoea is often detected by the way the sufferer feels the next day.
+Due to these frequent interruptions to their sleep, OSA is often detected by the way the sufferer feels the next day.

 - Feeling very sleepy during the day